 In the US the rich businessman whom we know as Rex/Gloria, who herself felt too old for surgery, was adopting younger trans women and paying for them to go to Dr Burou.
 In addition, especially after Belt reduced and then discontinued his practice, Harry Benjamin sent many to Dr Burou for surgery.

 ++Previously, vaginoplasty, where it was done in the US had taken skin from the patient's thigh to construct the vagina.
 However returning patients who had had surgery from Dr Burou were able to demonstrate the advantages of Burou's penile inversion method.
 Dr Edgerton adopted and adapted this method.
-When he was contacted by Dr Stanly Biber in 1968, this was the method that was reccomended.
+When he was contacted by Dr Stanly Biber in 1968, this was the method that was recommended.

 Jan Morris, who arrived in 1972, refers to Burou only as "Dr B--".
 She was two weeks in his clinic: